 - I am fluent in Bash and Zsh

-- I use Vim as my primary editor, fallback on IntelliJ and Atom if Vim doesn't suit
+- I use Vim as my primary editor, fallback on VSCode if Vim doesn't suit

 As a Senior React Developer, I worked with a 4 developer team to build the MyAccount section of DAZNs rebuilt streaming platform.
 In building MyAccount I quickly got up to speed with modern JS frameworks the DAZN team used, MobX and MobX-state-tree for state management and React.